Aaron T. Beck Institute for Cognitive Studies

 Dr. Aaron T. Beck is has earned an international reputation as one of the founders of Cognitive Therapy, which is an active, structured approach that has been demonstrated to be highly effective in treating psychological conditions like depression, anxiety, drug and alcohol abuse, personality disorders, and relationship problems.

-Dr. Beck's pioneering work on depression profoundly altered the way this disorder is understood and treated.
+His pioneering work on depression profoundly altered the way this disorder is understood and treated.
 Dr. Beck and his colleagues systematically extended the initial work on depression to conditions as diverse as anxiety and phobias, personality disorders, drug and alcohol abuse, marital discord, and schizophrenia.
-Extensive research demonstrates that Cognitive Therapy provides an effective treatment for a variety of conditions that had largely been treated with medication.
+Extensive research demonstrates that CBT provides an effective treatment for a variety of conditions that had largely been treated with medication.

 Because it is a flexible and practical approach to helping people change their maladaptive thoughts, feelings, and actions, Cognitive Therapy is used by Mental Health Professionals for a diverse range of psychological conditions.
 Cognitive Therapy was initially developed as a treatment for depression and over the past 20 years it has been extended and adapted for an extensive array of problems that include anxiety and phobias, personality disorders, marital discord, bipolar (manic-depressive) disorder, alcohol and drug abuse, eating disorders, and even schizophrenia.
 Cognitive therapists work with individuals, couples, families, or groups of people who have psychological problems.
 Cognitive Therapy is performed in a variety of settings that include outpatient clinics, schools, hospitals, or nursing homes.
 Sometimes, people have more than one problem and in these circumstances cognitive therapists often work closely with other professionals, including teachers, physicians, probation officers, and nurses.
 When treatment involves the combination of Cognitive Therapy and medication, cognitive therapists usually work closely with a psychiatrist or other physician (for example, a pediatrician or primary care physician).